Skip to Content

 Harmony uses the Amazon S3 Encryption Client to encrypt data before uploading to Amazon S3.
 Amazon S3 uses one of the strongest block ciphers available: 256-bit Advanced Encryption Standard (AES-256).
 With Amazon S3, every protected object is encrypted with a unique encryption key.
 This object key itself is then encrypted with a regularly rotated master key.
 Amazon S3 provides additional security by storing the encrypted data and encryption keys in different hosts.

-Data Durability and Reliability
+Data durability and reliability

 Amazon S3 is designed to provide 99.999999999% durability and 99.99% availability of objects over a given year.
 Objects are redundantly stored on multiple devices across multiple facilities in an Amazon S3 region.
 To help provide durability, Amazon S3 PUT and COPY operations synchronously store customer data across multiple facilities before returning SUCCESS.
 Once stored, Amazon S3 helps maintain the durability of the objects by quickly detecting and repairing any lost redundancy.
 Amazon S3 also regularly verifies the integrity of data stored using checksums.
 If corruption is detected, it is repaired using redundant data.
 In addition, Amazon S3 calculates checksums on all network traffic to detect corruption of data packets when storing or retrieving data.